0x80/isolate-package/README.md

 their relative paths, and so to correct the lockfile it is adapted before being stored to the isolate directory.

-### Node 16 vs Node 18
+### NPM

-It seems that when deploying to the Firebase node16 runtime the `npm ci` can fail with a message like:
+It seems that when using NPM the `npm ci` can fail with a message like:

 > `npm ci` can only install packages when your package.json and
 > package-lock.json or npm-shrinkwrap.json are in sync.
 Please update your lock
 > file with `npm install` before continuing.

-I haven't been able to figure out what causes this, as the message is misleading (the lockfile is clearly there).
+I haven't been able to figure out what causes this.
+I have seen NPM deploys working with lockfiles, but I can not reliably reproduce it.

-Luckily, with Node 18 this seems to have been resolved, so if you experience this issue there are two options:
+If you experience this issue I have two suggestions:

 - Upgrade to Node 18 by setting the `"runtime": "nodejs18"` in your firebase.json config.
 Note that you most likely also have to re-create your lockfile using Node 18.
 - Exclude the lockfile from deployment by setting `"excludeLockfile": false` in your isolate.config.json file.

+I hope we can eventually figure out what is causing this, but more investigation is required.

 ### PNPM Lockfiles disabled for now